Skai-N/Pac-Man/README.md

 Skai 5/26/22: Added unique speeds to each Entity subclass and started working on the Ghost class and Ghost move().

+Aahan 5/27/22: Started putting together the PacMan class with the entities.

 Skai 5/27/22: Completed Ghost class and Ghost move().
 Modified the main class to be able to run for testing purposes.

 Skai 5/29/22: Cleaned up the overall graphics and made PacMan and the fruits display properly.

+Aahan 5/30/22: Added updating score and working on invincible modes depending on framecount.